cecid/hermes-docs/docs/source/java_client.rst

 Introduction
 ------------
 This article is purposed to assist developers who want to write a Hermes 2 web service client using **Java**.
-For information about installing Hermes 2 and communicating with Hermes 2 using an external application, please refer to :doc:`installation` and :doc:`<Communicating with Hermes 2 Using WS>`.
+For information about installing Hermes 2 and communicating with Hermes 2 using an external application, please refer to :doc:`installation` and :doc:`communicating_hermes2_through_web_service`.

 The source code shown below is originally from the :download:`Hermes 2 loopback test <_static/hermes2_loopback.zip>`.
 Please refer to it for more details.
 The sample code assumes that Hermes 2 is using ``localhost`` with port ``8080`` (the default port of Tomcat).